duncanamps/lacogen1/README.md

 # lacogen1
-LaCoGen - Lazarus Compiler Generator - Version 1
+LaCoGen - Lazarus Compiler Generator - Version 1.2

 #### Synopsis
-LaCoGen is a command line tool in the style of the LEX and YACC programs used in the world of C development.
+LaCoGen is a command line driven lexical analyser and [LALR(1)](https://en.wikipedia.org/wiki/LALR_parser) parser table generator in the style of the LEX and YACC programs used in the world of C development.
 It takes a set of grammar rules in a .lac file and creates the following optional items:

 * .lacobj file which contains the DFA and LALR(1) tables.
 These can be used to control your parser and lexer
 * .txt dump file which contains detailed descriptions of the DFA and LALR(1) items and how they were arrived at